EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.htm.md

 ### celestial.htm.htm_build

 Build Hierarchical Triangular Mesh (HTM) structure Package: celestial.htm Description: Build Hierarchical Triangular Mesh (HTM) structure.
-This structure can be use for fast searches of data
+This structure can be use for fast searches of data in catalogs on a sphere.